-b.
-At end of rotation: the mentor together with student will agree on accomplishments and techniques achieved by student and to what level the goals were reached c.
-At end of rotation: the mentor only will write a short assessment which addresses the following points:

-- i.
-Did the student put in reasonable effort at the lab did he understand that it is not just a 9 5 job? - ii.
-Did they grasp the techniques, understand why certain steps were done, purpose of controls, did they ask questions? - iii.
-In general, is this student PhD potential or potentially PhD potential?
+- a.
+When the student enters the laboratory, the mentor and student will agree on and complete "Rotation Form I" describing reasonable goals for the rotation.
+The form will be submitted to mipgrad@lsuhsc.edu. - b.
+At end of rotation: the mentor together with student will agree on accomplishments and techniques achieved by student and to what level the goals were reached. - c.
+At end of rotation: the mentor will will complete "Rotation Form II' and submit to mipgrad@lsuhsc.edu.
+The form will be placed in the student's file. - i.
+Did the student put in reasonable effort at the lab did he understand that it is not just a 9-5 job? - ii.
+Did the student grasp the techniques, understand why certain steps were done, purpose of controls, did he/ she ask questions? - iii.
+In general, does this student have PhD potential?

-Students will receive a letter grade from each rotation, and the written assessment of the student's performance will be prepared by each mentor and placed in the student's file.
-The fourth rotation is optional.
-Additionally, rotation performances will be reviewed by the faculty and a decision will be made whether the student will continue in the graduate program.
-At the end of the first two semesters the student, in consultation with the Graduate Coordinator, Departmental Head, and the preferred Major Professor, will finalize their decision of a major professor.
+Students will receive satisfactory/ unsatisfactory grade from each rotation.
+A fourth rotation is optional.
+Rotation performances will be reviewed by the MIP graduate faculty and a decision will be made whether the student will continue in the graduate program.
+At the end of the first two semesters the student, in consultation with the Graduate Coordinators, Department Head, and the preferred Major Professor, will finalize their decision of a major professor.
 All students are expected to select a major professor by June 1.